paranumal/libparanumal/README.md

 libParanumal is funded in part by the US Department of Energy as part of the activities of the [Center for Efficient Exscale Discretizations](http://ceed.exascaleproject.org).

+Why libParanumal ?: the high-order finite-element implementations in libParanumal are __spectrally__ accurate and rely heavily on __ghost__ elements for MPI communications.

 ---
 ### 1. Overview